jtorgan/jmeter_plugin/readme.txt

 Performance tests analysis plugin for TeamCity
 ==============================================
 This is plugin for TeamCity 8.0 that helps to organize simplest performance testing in CI.
-It has the opportunity to aggregate results from file, calculate metrics, compare results with reference values, monitor remote machine with tested application.
+It has the opportunity to aggregate results from a file, calculate metrics, compare results with reference values, monitor remote machine with tested application.
-Additionally, it allows view the all results of performance tests at the charts.
+Additionally, it allows view all results of performance tests at charts.

 How it works
 ==============